bdesanctis/bamdam/README.md

 - **AvgReadGC**: Average GC content of the reads assigned to that node or underneath.
 - **AvgRefGC**: Average GC content of the reconstructed reference genomic intervals associated to reads assigned to that node or underneath.
 Depends on the mode.
 - **UniqueKmers**: The number of unique k-mers in the reads assigned to that node or underneath.
-- **RatioDupKmers**: Another way of thinking about duplicity: 1 minus the ratio of unique k-mers divided by the number of total k-mers.
-Should be close to 0 (equivalent to no duplicated k-mers) unless coverage is high or breadth of coverage is uneven.
+- **UniqKmersPerRead**: The number of unique k-mers in the reads assinged to that node or underneath, divided by the number of reads assigned to that node or underneath.
+Depends on read lengths.
 - **TotalAlignments**: Sum of the number of alignments for all the reads assigned to that node or underneath.
 - **UnaggregatedReads**: The number of reads assigned to exactly that node, not including any of those reads assigned to nodes underneath.
 - **taxpath**: The full taxonomic path from the lca file.